gutow/Algebra_with_Sympy/Development Notes.md

 * Readme.md & Development Notes.md
   * Hard code anchors so that navigation links work on pypi page.
   * Use absolute path to github pages for more examples.
+  * Examples for solve and rewrite(add) in the capabilities ipynb.
+  * Make sure the shorthand notation is early on in example ipynb.
+  * Show easy way to generate equation with zero on one side in example ipynb.

 ## Running Tests